 3. Does amla have estrogen?

 According to Chicago-based, board-certified obstetrician/gynecologist Dr. Nicole E. Williams, “Amla does not contain estrogen.
 Instead, it appears to have anti-inflammatory and antioxidant properties.
 In Ayurvedic medicine, amla berry has been traditionally used as a women’s health tonic.
-It is believed to help balance estrogen levels, reduce stomach cramps, and support reproductive health.
+It is believed to help balance estrogen levels, reduce stomach cramps, and support reproductive health.”

 4. Are there any traditional practices or beliefs surrounding amla and pregnancy in different cultures?

 Some traditional practices surrounding pregnancy and amla include using amla to cure pregnancy discomforts such as constipation and morning sickness.
 A blend of a teaspoon of amla powder mixed in a daily glass of milk is believed to manage morning sickness.
 At the same time, a concoction of each fruit of Harad and Behera and two amla fruits is considered a laxative that helps manage constipation (18).
-However, consult your OB/GYN before incorporating any remedy into your pregnancy routine to prevent compilations.
+However, consult your OB/GYN before incorporating any remedy into your pregnancy routine to prevent complications.

 Consuming amla or Indian gooseberry during pregnancy is known to impart several benefits, including reducing morning sickness, improving digestion, and lowering the risk of gestational diabetes.
 However, having it in excess quantities might lead to dehydration and diarrhea.
 Therefore, ensure to consume one amla per day during your pregnancy to fulfill your vitamin C requirement.
 You can either make it into a murabba or have it in the form of juice.
 Either way, the benefits are almost the same.